ga4gh-duri/ga4gh-duri.github.io/researcher_ids/README.md

 data was originally created.

 This is an example use case for Registered access.
-Controlled access to published data typically requires an active interaction with a Data Access Committee (DAC) body.
+Controlled access to data typically requires an active interaction with a Data Access Committee (DAC) body.
 In the case of Controlled Access, rights given to an authenticated user are stored and may then be retrieved by a trusted service such as ELIXIR in the RI Claim specification format.
 After a user with RI claims has been authenticated and agrees to release such claims to the relying service, the claims can then be released to the relying service that has established a trusted relationship with ELIXIR and the DAC.